inference-labs-inc/dsperse/README.md

 ```

 What happens:
-- For each segment with a successful EZKL witness, the CLI calls ezkl prove
+- For each segment with a successful witness, the CLI generates proofs
-- Proof files are stored under the specific run’s segment folder
+- Proof files are stored under the specific run's segment folder
 - The run_results.json is updated with proof_execution details

 5) Verify proofs